simonpai/simonpai.github.io/_posts/2014-09-03-quire-building-with-dart.md

 ##Conclusion

 We have an enjoyable experience working with Dart, and we are looking forward to more exciting developments in the Dart community.
-Last but not least, if you are curious about what you can achieve with Dart, come and play with our app, [Quire](https://quire.io)!
+Last but not least, if you are curious about what you can achieve with Dart, come and play with our app, [Quire](https://quire.io).
+It's free!

 ![Quire screenshot](/img/post/dart/quire-screenshot.png)